ditomax/mlexercises/README.md

 # mlexercises

 This repo contains machine learning exercises.
-You find the installation guide for anaconda and git the the first notebook [00 Exercise Setup Anaconda](00 Exercise Setup Anaconda.ipynb).
+You find the installation guide for anaconda and git the the first notebook [00%20Exercise%20Setup%20Anaconda](00%20Exercise%20Setup%20Anaconda.ipynb).